15 Best Running Trails In Colorado Springs You Can Visit Today

 6. Ute Valley Park Loop Trail

-Although it’s worth mentioning that this trail is considered to be an intermediate route, so it’s definitely not for beginners.
+This trail is considered to be an intermediate route, so it’s definitely not for beginners.

 7. Susan G. Bretag Trail, And Palmer Trail Loop

-This is a fairly easy trail to traverse, with a looped distance of 4.0km, and an elevation gain of 98 meters, so it’s good even for those who are new to running on the trails.
+This is a fairly easy trail to traverse, with a looped distance of 4.0 km, and an elevation gain of 98 meters, so it’s good even for those who are new to running on the trails.

 You might encounter some people on horseback, so just be prepared to share the trails and you should be fine.